 A legacy that heals

-The legacy left to Brad Formsma is so strong, that after he heard those immigrants saying, “I like bike,” he began work on a series of films called “I Like Giving” a collection of inspiring stories of generosity that have now been viewed more than 100 million times in more than 170 countries.
+The legacy Brad’s grandpa left him is so strong, that after he heard those immigrants saying, “I like bike,” he began work on a series of films called “I Like Giving” a collection of inspiring stories of generosity that have now been viewed more than 100 million times in more than 170 countries.
 And, with Brad’s help, Drew has written a book called Everyday Generosity: Becoming a Generous Family in a Selfie World about how kids and their parents can be generous together.

 Brad explains a first-hand experience of this that still motivates him.
 “One day my grandfather called me into his office and held up a piece of paper.
 And I remember seeing about 20 different organizations, along with a dollar amount of where he gave,” Brad says.
 “I was 11.
 It seemed like a lot of money, but I didn’t know how to process that.
 I wish I still had that list today, because it would reveal my grandpa’s heart, since that’s where he put his treasure.”